LAW 2571 - Law of the Sea

 - Assessment must maintain academic standards.

+The rules and expectations for the class participation mark will be released and explained in Week 1.
 Generally, students will be expected to participate in large and small group discussions and actively contribute to other activities conducted within the lectures.
-Students must attend 9 out of 12 classes to pass the class participation.

 Grades for your performance in this course will be awarded in accordance with the following scheme: